Pope, in Syria peace appeal, calls for end to spiral of death

 "As Congress debates a resolution authorising military force in Syria, I urge you instead to support U.S. leadership for peace.
 Only dialogue can save lives and bring about peace in Syria," Miami Archbishop Thomas Wenski said in a message sent to U.S. senators from Florida and to his representative in the U.S. House of Representatives.

-(Additional reporting by Natalie Huet in Paris and Noreen O'Donnell in New York; Editing by Mark Heinrich and Mohammad Zargham)
+(Additional reporting by Noreen O'Donnell in New York, editing by Mark Heinrich)